Being Member-Centric: What Does It Mean in 2025?

 Bonus: Self-Test for Member Centricity

 Now that we talked the talk, it’s time for a self-check.
-Grab a sheet of paper or tick off your fingers if you:
+Grab a sheet of paper or tick off your fingers if:

-- Have member-centricity weaved into your association’s culture;
+- Member-centricity is woven into your association’s culture.

-- Track and measure the success of your members throughout their journey in your organization;
+- You track and measure member success throughout their journey (onboarding, engagement, renewal).

 Final Thoughts

-How many fingers have you ticked off?
-Hopefully, all of them!
-To recap, being member-centric in 2024 means you should REALLY know your audience.
+To recap, being member-centric means you should REALLY know your audience.
 For that, segmentation is key.
-Try to shape your member personas and build effective member communications for a more member-centric approach.
+Try to shape your member personas and build effective member communications for a more member-focused approach.

 If you would like to boost your organizational growth with some accelerators, reach out to Advanced Communities.
 We can not only help you put your members in the frontline but also improve user experience a hundredfold.